Maestro Igor Celli - Head of Saber Program

 Expect the students to learn focus, coordination, balance, reaction time and much more in his classes, through creative exercises and purposeful games.

-Gabor holds a bachelor degree from one of the most reputable sports institutions in the world - Semmelweis University.
+Gabor holds a Bachelor's degree in Sports Science and Education from one of the most reputable sports institutions in the world - Semmelweis University.

 Kids Beginners programs